top of page

 Change Starts with Small Steps

-So you've been inspired and have started brainstorming your ideas!
-What now?
-Getting started can often be intimidating, but remember, change has to start from somewhere.
-You've already taken the first step to change the world!
+So you’ve been inspired and have started brainstorming your ideas; what’s next?
+Getting started can often feel intimidating, but remember: change has to start somewhere.
+You’ve already taken the first step toward changing the world!

 2K7A1575.JPG